Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Preliminaries

-This study focuses on inference under the L\'evy state space framework proposed in \cite{Marcos}.
-The key driving L\'evy process for the model is a specific class of subordinated process called the normal variance-mean (NVM) process $J(t)$ \cite{time_changed_Levy_processes_theory,Basics_of_Levy_Barndorff-Nielsen_Shephard,More_Levy_Barndorff-Nielsen_Shephard}, which is defined to be the time-deformed Brownian motion $B(t)$ by some subordinator process $Z(t)$, where $\mu_w$ and $\sigma_w$ are the NVM subordination parameters.
-This specification leads to a broad family of processes with heavy tails and skewness.
-The L\'evy measure of the NVM subordinated process $\nu_{\text{NVM}}$ is related to that of the subordinator process $\nu$ as follows \cite{tankov_book},
+This study focuses on inference under the L\'evy state space framework proposed in \cite{Marcos,Levy_State_Space_Model}.
+The key driving L\'evy process for the model is a specific class of subordinated process, the Normal Variance-Mean (NVM) process $J(t)$ \cite{time_changed_Levy_processes_theory,Basics_of_Levy_Barndorff-Nielsen_Shephard,More_Levy_Barndorff-Nielsen_Shephard}, which is defined to be Brownian motion $B(t)$ time-deformed by some subordinator process $Z(t)$, where $\mu_w \in \mathbb{R}$ and $\sigma_w>0$ are the NVM subordination parameters.
+This specification leads to a broad family of processes with heavy tails and skewness, such as Variance Gamma, Normal Inverse Gaussian, and Generalized Hyperbolic processes.
+The L\'evy measure of the NVM process $\nu_{\text{NVM}}$ is related to that of the subordinator process $\nu$ by \cite{tankov_book,Rosinski2001},

 where $N(w ;\mu,\sigma^2)$ denotes the normal density with mean $\mu$ and variance $\sigma^2$.

 Moreover, the series representation for the NVM process can be obtained by passing that of the subordinator process \eqref{subordinator series representation} through the subordination mechanism \eqref{NVM Process Definition}